You will find information about the following on this page:

 TRIO Upward Bound

 TRIO Upward Bound is a U.S. Department of Education grant-funded project for high school students who are either low-income or from families where neither parent holds a bachelor’s degree.
-Students from Benjamin Franklin, Edison-Fareira, Germantown, South Philadelphia and West Philadelphia high schools are eligible to participate.
+Students from Benjamin Franklin, Edison-Fareira, and South Philadelphia are eligible to participate.
 The program offers academic instruction, tutoring, mentoring, career exploration and cultural enrichment activities, college visits, college application assistance, financial aid instruction, and parent workshops.
 For information about TRIO Upward Bound and eligibility requirements, please call 215-751-8780 or visit us online.

 Transfer Opportunities and Services

 After successful completion of coursework at the College, many students continue their education at a four-year college or university.
 The success these students enjoy is a reflection of the transfer curricula and related support offered by the College.